An XML request document establishes various credentials and includes the API function calls to execute via the gateway.

 For a standalone company

 Provide a user ID, company ID, and password to log in to a standalone company.
-This is the same information you use when you log into the Intacct system.
+This is the same information you use when you log into the Sage Intacct UI.

 For a multi-entity shared company